-Students must meet a minimum score set by OSRHE on the TOEFL® administered at a special testing center or an international testing center or on the IELTS Examination.
+Students must meet a minimum score set by OSRHE on the TOEFL administered at a special testing center or an international testing center or on the IELTS Examination.
 In addition, after achieving the required score and immediately prior to admission, students must successfully complete a minimum of 12 weeks of study at an IEP approved by OSRHE.
 At least two-thirds (2/3) of the 12 week program must be instruction at an advanced level.

-A list of OSRHE approved IEPs can be found in OSRHE's Academic Affairs Procedures Handbook, available online at okhighered.org/state-system/policyprocedures.
+A list of OSRHE approved IEPs can be found in OSRHE's Academic Affairs Procedures Handbook, available online at <a href="https://oks.ncb/oks.n